sakar-robotics/vector_robot/vector_firmware/README.md

 # Vector Firmware Package

-This firmware integrates micro-ROS with ESP32 hardware to control motors using PID, process encoder signals, and manage motor driving via MCPWM. **This code is written for the ESP32 Doit DevKit V1 and is built with PlatformIO.**
+This firmware integrates micro-ROS with ESP32 hardware to control motors using PID, process encoder signals via PCNT, and manage motor driving via MCPWM. **This code is written for the ESP32 Doit DevKit V1 and is built with PlatformIO.**

 ## Module Descriptions